Meta Descriptions

 And some literally 3x’d my CTR.

-From all that testing, here’s the one that’s worked best for me:
+From all that testing, here’s the meta description formula that works best for me.

 I recommend giving it a try.
 Or adapting it for your needs.